 In general, SO99+ supports MSE’s S&OP efforts in a way that had not been possible before, enabling the company to:

-- Standardize and centralize the collaborative planning process
+- Standardized and centralized the collaborative planning process

-- Integrate strategic planning and tactical operations (budget, sales plan and demand forecast)
+- Integrated strategic planning and tactical operations (budget, sales plan and demand forecast)

 - More efficiently manage promotions